SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

-A program that uses parallel and asynchronous code carries out multiple operations at a time, it suspends operations that are waiting for an external system, and does so in a memory-safe way.
+A program that uses parallel and asynchronous code carries out multiple operations at a time, it suspends operations that are waiting for an external system, and makes it easier to write this code in a memory-safe way.

 The additional scheduling flexibility from parallel or asynchronous code also comes with a cost of increased complexity.